cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# TAU - "undeletable and unlimited data publishing"
+# TAU - "undeletable and unlimited data sharing autonomous community"

 ## A. TAU is designed to enable mobile phone forming community cloud.
 Two types of operation mode exist.
 They are miner and regular.
 #### procedures for miner user, which requires wifi and power plugged, while missing wifi or plug will switch to normal user mode.
 TAU POT consensus is a type of CBC enhanced POT.